Department : Graduate Education

 Chess In The Schools.
 Mobil Grant.
 Proposal for Intensive chess program for Jonas Bronck School (middle school on college campus).
 July.
 Funding renewed.
 Author.

 Misperceptions of College Norms about drinking and its effect on alcohol abuse.
 Grant proposal to Office of Alcohol and Substance Abuse.
 Proposal funded.
 Co-author with Dr. C. Geary (Director of Counseling Center, Manhattan College). check presentation on my web site: www.manhattan.edu/~cfitzpat).

 Grants for women in mathematics .
 Mathematical Association of America & Tensor Foundation.
 Proposal funded.
 Co-author.

 1997 – 1999

 Chess In The Schools.
 Proposal for funding for initial chess program at Jonas Bronck Academy (middle school on college campus).
 May.
 Funded.
 Author.

-Created the Optimal College Readiness Center through a grant.
-The Center has been institutionalized by Manhattan College’s SOE and provides Manhattan College student services to local schools.
-College students from all majors work with urban city middle school and high school students to encourage them to succeed and go to College.
+Dr. Fitzpatrick created the Optimal College Readiness Center through a grant.
+The Center has been institutionalized by Manhattan College and provides Manhattan College student services to local schools.
+College undergraduate and graduate students from all majors work with urban city middle school and high school students to encourage them to succeed and go to College.